 Find South Asian Seafood and Produce at North Miami Beach's Sonali Bangla

-As 28-year-old Rizwan Sowkat tries to explain the taste of fish such as ayer, boal, and shor puti, entombed in his freezer cases at his grocery store, Sonali Bangla , he pauses and offers a curt nod when Kamrul Khan steps through the door.
+As 28-year-old Rizwan Sowkat tries to explain the taste of fish like ayer, boal, and shor puti entombed in his freezer cases at Sonali Bangla he pauses and offers a curt nod as Kamrul Khan steps through the door.
 The 47-year-old Bangladeshi towers above six feet.

 Start the conversation, or Read more at Miami New Times.